Aranyaka: Taittiriya Aranyaka

 There are ten chapters, of which, one to six form the Aranyaka proper.
 The first two chapters are part of the aṣṭau kāṭhakāni (the "8 Kathaka sections"), which were not native to the tradition of the Taittiriya shakha.
 They were adopted from the Kāṭhaka shakha, and mostly deal with varieties of the Agnicayana ritual and with Vedic study.

 Chapter 1, is a very late Vedic chapter, which even has some Puranic names; it is usually called the Āruṇa praśna for the particular styleof fire-brick piling dealt with in the text.
 It is also referred to as the "Surya namaskara chapter" by South Indian Brahmins who have created a ritual of reciting it with surya namaskara exercises after each of its 132 anuvakas.
 Parts of the Kaṭha version of this section has been published by L. v.
 Schroeder in 1898.

 Chapter 2, discusses the five Mahā-yajñas that every Brahmin has to do daily, most importantly the daily recitation of the Veda (svādhyāya).
-Further, the sacred thread, the yajñopavīta, sāndhyā worship, that of the ancestors (pitṛ), the brahma-yajña, and the cleansing homa-sacrifice ('kūṣmāṇḍa-homa') are all treated in detail. – In this chapter the word 'shramana' is used (2-7-1) in the meaning of an ascetic (tapasvin); this word was later used also for the Buddhist and Jain ascetics. – Discussed and translated by Ch.
+Further, the sacred thread, the yajñopavīta, sandhyā worship, that of the ancestors (pitṛ), the brahma-yajña, and the cleansing homa-sacrifice ('kūṣmāṇḍa-homa') are all treated in detail. – In this chapter the word 'shramana' is used (2-7-1) in the meaning of an ascetic (tapasvin); this word was later used also for the Buddhist and Jain ascetics. – Discussed and translated by Ch.
 Malamoud (in French, 1977); the Kaṭha version of this section has been published by L. v.
 Schroeder in 1898.

 Chapter 3, treats technicalities of several other homas and yajnas.

 Chapter 4, provides the mantras used in the pravargya Shrauta ritual that is considered to be dangerous as it involves heating a specially prepared clay vessel full of milk until it is glowing red.

 It is fairly close to the Kaṭha version.

 Chapter 5, treats the Pravargya-yajña in prose discussion (brāhmaṇa style).

 Again, it is fairly close to the Kaṭha version.

-Chapter 6, records the ‘pitṛmedha’ mantras, recited during the rituals for the disposal of the dead body.
+Chapter 6, records the 'pitṛmedha' mantras, recited during the rituals for the disposal of the dead body.

 Chapters 7, 8 and 9, are the three vallis of the well-known Taittiriya Upanishad.

 Chapter 10, is also known as the "Mahanarayana Upanishad".
 It has several important mantras culled from the three Samhitas.
 TA 10.41–44 is known as the "Medha sukta".